Magho/Short_link_meteor_app/README.md

 * [account-base](https://github.com/meteor/meteor/tree/devel/packages/accounts-base) - Meteor's user account system.
 This package implements the basic functions necessary for user accounts and lets other packages register login services.
 Some of these services are in the following packages:.
 * [tracker](https://github.com/meteor/meteor/tree/master/packages/tracker) - Meteor Tracker is an incredibly tiny (~1k) but incredibly powerful library for transparent reactive programming in JavaScript.
 * [wepapp](https://github.com/meteor/meteor/tree/devel/packages/webapp) - The webapp package contains the core functionality that makes a Meteor project into a web application.
 It is a "value added HTTP server" that includes not just a web server, but also advanced app serving functionality like over-the-air mobile app updates and HTML5 Appcache support.
 For more information, see the Webapp project page.
+* [mongo](https://github.com/meteor/meteor/tree/devel/packages/mongo) - The mongo package is a full stack database driver that provides several paramount pieces of functionality to work with MongoDB in Meteor.

 ## Running